‘Dreamer’ becomes youngest woman to complete 100 marathons after crossing the finish line in L.A. race - NewsBreak

 Rivas wanted to complete her 100-marathon mission last year, but the cancelation of races amid the coronavirus pandemic threw a wrench in that dream.
 She had to squeeze multiple marathons in a short period of time.
 From Dec.
 26 to Jan 3, Rivas ran six marathons in nine days in Florida.

-“Oh, my God, I was dead,” she said about finishing that sixth run.History-making Utah athlete training to represent Ghana in Winter Olympics
+“Oh, my God, I was dead,” she said about finishing that sixth run.Firehouse Subs donates over $24.7K to FWFD for upgraded lifesaving equipment

 Now, along with her collection of medals, Rivas will be able to say she is a Guinness World Record holder.